What Is Perfect Pitch In Music?

 5. Name the pitches (frequencies) of common, non-musical sounds, like a car alarm or the squeak of a door

-Perfect Pitch is found more often in people who speak a language that relies on tones – like Chinese or Vietnamese – to produce meaning.
+Perfect pitch is found more often in people who speak a language that relies on tones – like Chinese or Vietnamese – to produce meaning.

-These people are more reliant on their ability to hear the difference in specific pitches, and therefore are more likely to develop Perfect Pitch.
+These people are more reliant on their ability to hear the difference in specific pitches and, therefore, are more likely to develop perfect pitch.

 Famous People With Perfect Pitch